March 2024

 The Auditor shall be elected for a term of three years.
 There is no term limit for the Auditor.

-It shall be the duty of the Auditor to see that the financial books of the congregation are audited by an independent accounting firm at the end of the year and to report thereon to the voters at the beginning of the New Year.
+It shall be the duty of the Auditor to see that the financial books of the congregation and any subsidiary organization are audited by an independent accounting firm at the end of the year and to report thereon to the voters at the beginning of the New Year.
 The auditor shall however, have the authority to examine the books at any time during the course of the year and report his findings to the Church Council.

-Article XXXIII – Duties of the Cemetery Committee
+Article XXXIII – Cemetery Bylaws

+The Cemetery Committee shall consist of at least four members.
 The members of the committee shall serve for a term of two years, so arranged that the terms of no more than half of the number of the Cemetery Committee expire in a given year.
+There is no term limit for the Cemetery Committee members.

-The duties of the Cemetery Committee shall be as follows:Provide for the maintenance of the cemeteries owned by the congregation.
+The duties of the Cemetery Committee shall be as follows:

 • Prudently invest any surplus funds which may be entrusted to it.